LexiFi/gen_js_api/CLASSES.md

 Class wrapping in gen_js_api
 ============================

-gen_js_api allows to bind Javascript objects into OCaml abstract types with associated functions (to get/set property and to call methods).
+gen_js_api can bind Javascript objects into OCaml abstract types with associated functions (to get/set property and to call methods).
+This form of binding is quite efficient, since the opaque OCaml values are just the underlying Javascript objects, with no mapping or wrapping.
-This form is quite efficient, since the opaque OCaml values are just the underlying Javascript objects, with no mapping or wrapping.
 In addition to that, gen_js_api provides ways to wrap Javascript objects into OCaml objects.
-This adds some runtime overhead, but allows users to use standard OO syntax in OCaml and to rely on inheritance (to mimic similar hieararchy on the JS side).
+This adds some runtime overhead, but allows users to use standard OO syntax in OCaml and to rely on inheritance (to mimic similar hierarchy on the JS side).

 Class wrapping